-All full time students are exempt from paying council tax.
-You need to give a council tax exemption certificate to your landlord or local council each academic year.
+All full-time students are exempt from paying Council Tax.
+You may need to provide your local authority or landlord with a Council Tax exemption letter to prove you are a student at the University of Salford.
 An exemption certificate should be sent to your student email shortly after you register.
 If you do not receive your certificate you can request one online.

-All part time students do not qualify for council tax exemption regardless of the hours studied on the course.
+Part time students do not qualify for Council Tax exemption regardless of the hours studied on the course.

 Earning Extra Cash

-Most students find they need to look for part time work while they are studying.
-Whlie it may feel like a struggle to try and juggle both study and work there are several benefits to engaging in employment during this time:
+In order to afford rent, bills, food and other expenses, you may want to consider getting a part-time job.
+While it may feel like a struggle to try and juggle both study and work there are several benefits to employment during university: